Fair Labor Standards Act (FLSA)

 • University holidays and recess time are not considered exception time off and do not need to be reported.

 The timecard is used by Payroll to calculate the paycheck for the pay period based on the number of hours stated on the time record for each workweek.
-Any employee or supervisor who falsifies any time record, application for leave, and the like, is subject to disciplinary action up to and including termination.
+Any employee or supervisor who falsifies any time record will be subject to disciplinary action up to and including discharge.

 It is a violation of University policy for any employee, including management, to falsify a time record.
 It is also a serious violation of University policy for any employee or manager to instruct another employee to incorrectly or falsely report hours worked or alter another employee’s time record to under- or over-report hours worked.